Jon-Alc-zz/SRI/README.txt

-RuleBase.cpp/h      - Files for the RuleBase class test.sri            - Testfile for the SRI program test2.sri           - Testfile for the SRI program
+RuleBase.cpp/h      - Files for the RuleBase class test.sri            - Testfile for the SRI program test2.sri           - Testfile for the SRI program Updated-Design.vpp  - The diagram file for the project

 =====